dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 **Description:**
 This command must be run from an application root directory.
 It executes the [rollback commands declared in dbos-config.yaml](./configuration#database), updates the deployed application's code, and emits the URL at which the application is hosted, which is `https://<username>-<app-name>.cloud.dbos.dev/`.

+**Parameters:**
+- `[application-name]`: The name of the application to rollback.
+By default we obtain the application name from package.json.
+This argument overrides the package name.

 ---